Battle of Turubah (1813)

-The Battle of Turuba took place in 1813 when Ottoman forces besieged Turubah.
-The besieged garrison was led by a woman, Ghaliyya Al Bogammiah, who routed the Ottoman army.
+The Battle of Turubah took place in 1813 when Ottoman forces besieged Turubah.

 Background

 The town of Turubah was located southeast of Mecca and was the home of the Al-Bugum tribes, who worked as shepherds and cultivators.
 They were led by a widow named Ghaliyya Al Bogammiah whose husband was one of the chiefs of Turuba and possessed great wealth.
 She distributed her wealth to the poor who were ready to fight the Ottomans and she usually held councils with other Saudi chiefs in her house.
 In the month of Sha'ban (August), she led the Saudi troops against Mustafa Bey, who attacked Turuba, and defeated the first Ottoman attack.

 The Ottoman army's fears soon inspired stories against her.
 They regarded her as chief of the Wahhabis and circulated stories about her being a sorceress.
 Such reports generally discouraged the Ottomans and improved the confidence and morale of the Saudis.
 After the first failed attack on the city, Saud Bin Abdulaziz began fortifying it and ordered the Arab tribes of the Hejaz to reinforce the garrison.